 One or more interactive elements has been excluded from this version of the text.
-You
+You can view them online here:

 Tips from the Pros: Creating a SHARED Vision

 Wondering how to partner with your students to establish classroom expectations?
 Check out Bob Sullo's blog post, Beyond Goals: Creating an Inspiring Classroom, where he provides step-by-step actions you can take to build a shared vision of an inspiring classroom.